 Message from the Chair

 The diverse experiences at five distinct hospital training sites, under the mentorship of some of the world's leading neurosurgeons, makes for an extraordinary neurosurgery residency.
-Our current chief residents each logged over 1,500 major cases before starting their final year, covering every subspecialty in neurosurgery in-depth, including many complex and unusual operations.
-In recognition of untapped opportunities for clinical training, the RRC recently approved an increase in our resident complement expanded from 21 to 25 residents, making our program one of the largest (top 5) in the nation.
+Our current chief residents each logged over 1,500 major cases before even starting their final year, covering every subspecialty in neurosurgery in-depth, and have new opportunities for enfolded subspecialty training.
+In recognition of untapped opportunities for clinical training, our resident complement recently expanded from 21 to 25 residents, making our program one of the largest (top five) in the nation.

-Of course, the key to our department is not the case numbers, rankings or grants; it is our faculty, staff, residents, and fellows, and the culture they engender.
+Of course, the essence of our department goes far beyond case numbers, rankings or grants; it is our faculty, staff, residents, and fellows, and the culture they engender.
 We take great pride in our culture of honesty, dedication, generosity, and respect, as established by our previous chairs, Dr. George Ehni, Dr. Robert Grossman and Dr. Raymond Sawaya.
 I invite you to explore our departmental website and see how their legacy of neurosurgical excellence lives on.